rgomezborder/redborder-wrapped/README.md

 # Redborder Wrapped

+Redborder Wrapped is a Python tool designed to automate the extraction and reporting of issues from a Product NG project.

 ## 🧰 Installation Guide (Python 3.12)

 Set up the project easily on **macOS, Linux, or Windows** using Python 3.12.